ESA-WEED-project/eo_processing/README.md

 S2_temporal_reducer : str = 'median'
         temporal reducer for the S2 data cube in the temporal binning process. possible reducer ('median', 'mean', 'max', 'min', 'first', 'last', 'product', 'sd', 'sum', 'variance')

+time_interpolation: bool = False
+        if missing timesteps in the S1 & S2 temporal profiles are interpolated (per pixel)

+skip_check_S1 : bool = False
+        if True, the S1 data is not checked for missing timesteps (e.g. due to gaps in the orbit) (-> this can lead to errors in the VI calculation)

+s1_orbitdirection: str = 'DESCENDING'
+        This setting ['ASCENDING', 'DESCENDING'] allows to limit the Sentinel-1 cube to only one orbit direction.
+        If set to None, all orbit directions are used.

+skip_check_S2 : bool = False
+        if True, the S2 data is not checked for missing timesteps (e.g. due to gaps in the orbit) (-> this can lead to errors in the VI calculation)

+S2_max_cloud_cover: int = 95
+        Maximum allowable cloud cover percentage for Sentinel-2 data.
+Acceptable values are integers between 0 and 100.

 S2_BANDS: list = ["B02", "B03", "B04", "B05", "B06", "B07", "B08", "B8A", "B11", "B12"]
         which reflectance bands to process of Sentinel-2.
 Note: requested VI's with reflectance bands not listed